Rabby Wallet wallet profile

 Frequently Asked Questions

 Yes, Rabby is one of the safer hot wallets available.
-It is fully open source on GitHub, passed a SlowMist security audit in 2022, and was built by DeBank — a well-known, established company in DeFi.
+Rabby publishes its source code on GitHub and completed a SlowMist audit in 2022.
+The DeBank team built the wallet.
 The transaction simulation layer adds a meaningful protection mechanism that most wallets lack.
 For serious holdings, pairing Rabby with a Ledger or Trezor provides hardware-level security on top.

 When you initiate any transaction, Rabby runs it through a simulation before you sign.
 It shows you exactly which tokens will leave your wallet (in red) and which will enter (in green).
 You also see contract risk scores, whether the contract is verified, and if it matches known scam patterns.
 If the simulation fails, you get a warning.